ghatt-o/FNAF-Studio/README.md

 ### 🚀 Main features in development

-- [x] Easy playtesting with the click of a button
+- [X] Easy playtesting with the click of a button
-- [x] Export to EXE, APK and HTML5
+- [ ] Export to EXE, APK and HTML5
 - [x] Designed to edit from Windows and Linux
 - [ ] FNAF World and 3D features
 - [ ] Custom Shaders
+- [ ] Minigames API
 - [x] Customizable default images (like the power usage or static effects)

 ## 💻 Requirements